roel4ez/blog/docs/articles/running-a-project-with-github-projects.md

     We use Milestones to manage our sprints, and create a milestone for each sprint (typically a week in length).
 There is also the possibility to create a custom field for "Iteration", but we decided not to use it.
-The milestones allow us to have a decent history of what issues we tackeld when, and there is a PowerBI report that uses it to report the progress (more on that in a next post?
+The milestones allow us to have a decent history of what issues we tackled when, and there is a PowerBI report that uses it to report the progress (more on that in a next post?
 Let me know in the comments if you're interested).

 ## Different Views

-Different stackeholders of a project require different views on progress and status.
+Different stakeholders of a project require different views on progress and status.
 That's why we ended up using these views:

 ![Overview of boards](../images/github-projects-overview.png)